jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 2 Compilers, Layout and Threads.md

 # How to reason about numerical code optimization on modern processors - Part 2 : Compilers, Data Layout and Threads

 ​	In the previous article of this series, we discussed the physical problem we are interested in and how to translate the mathematical concepts that are involved in modeling it into computer code.
-We also discussed an important resource to enable realistic simulations to be performed called the Fast Neighbor Search, which lowers the overall computational cost by skipping a substantial fraction of computations, known a priori to be useless.
+We also discussed an important resource to enable realistic simulations to be performed called the Cell Linked List, which lowers the overall computational cost by skipping a substantial fraction of computations, known a priori to be useless.

 ​	Another point that became clear in the previous article is that an **efficient** implementation of numerical algorithms is not simply a thoughtless translation of mathematical concepts into code, requiring taking into account several avenues on how to convey "material reality" (or rather "digital reality") to a given abstraction, in which some avenues are clearly better then others.

 ​	Now, we turn our attention to more concrete forms of optimization: how to use the compiler, how to lay down data in the system memory and how to execute computations of a for loop in parallel using threads.
 Most of the content presented in this section is, at least partially, based on the course [Fundamentals of Parallelism on Intel Architecture](https://www.coursera.org/learn/parallelism-ia), lectured by Dr. Valdmirov from Colfax International.
-It is a great introductory course that covers many of the most important techniques for code optimization, specially the "micro" type optimization involving the topics discussed hereon.
+It is a great introductory course that covers many of the most important techniques for code optimization, specially the "implementation" type optimization involving the topics discussed hereon.

 ​	As said, algorithm type optimizations are important because they reduce the cost by cutting down unnecessary work or approximating efficiently what would otherwise be incredibly expensive to compute exactly.
 Implementation type optimizations are important because no amount of cheating will lower the cost beyond a certain level, and thus for the code to run faster it is necessary to not "**leave performance in the table**" by under-utilizing the CPU.
 If you prefer, think this way: If you could make your complete in $1/3$ of the time **without too much hassle**, and you don't, you are effectively **paying full price for a third of the performance**, and most people wouldn't accept a Corolla driving at 11 MPG just because the mechanic forgot to enable the electronic injection correctly.